joshbeam/angular_init/TUTORIAL.md

+# Create your own ngi template

 Hello!

 Here you'll learn the basics of creating your own custom template to use with ngi.

+## Quick Start

+- Create a new template file (call it, say, `my.directive.template.js`)
+- Run `$ ngi -o`
+- Choose `templates`, then `directive`
+- When prompted to select the file to use, type `my.directive.template.js`
+- All done!

+*If you want to revert back to using default files at any time, when you're prompted to type the file name of the template you want to use, just type the keyword `default` instead, and you'll be good to go!*

 # Example (basic.js)

+This example template is actually the default template used for the following components:
+- Factory
+- Controller
+- Directive
+- Service
+- Filter

 ```javascript
 ;(function(app) {